 To the extent that (domestic or foreign) investors retain rights to directly acquire land for agricultural production through lease or purchase, the government needs to urgently develop and codify procedures for eligible investors to acquire farmland.
-These procedures should specify which parties are responsible for implementing and overseeing each step of the process and elaborate46:
+These procedures should specify which parties are responsible for implementing and overseeing each step of the process and elaborate:

 - i.
 The types of land that the UIA can help investors acquire (e.g. public or private, and if public, whether only lands held by the ULC or also lands held by the District Land Boards); - ii.
 A process for making information about both public and private landholdings available for investment publically available, possibly through a registry; - iii.
 Transparent procedures for investors to identify lands appropriate to specific investments; - iv.
 Detailed criteria for determining the eligibility of interested in investors to acquire farmland, including specific minimum financial and technical qualifications; - v.
 A transparent, up-front process for establishing all claims on lands proposed for investment-whether public or private-compensating occupants, and resolving any existing disputes; - vi.
 The type of rights that investors can acquire on public vs. private land, including whether these rights can be transferred and what happens to the land in case of investor bankruptcy; - vii.
 A model contract for transferring land rights to an investor that specifies, inter alia, the type of rights being transferred, the terms of the transfer (e.g., purchase price, annual rent, taxes), the identity of existing rights holders and any compensation paid or resettlement plans; - viii.
-Mechanisms for addressing any disputes that arise over any land transfer or compensation; - ix.
-Procedures for verifying investment implementation, revoking investment licenses from non-performing investments, and liquidating any land or other assets from investors whose licenses have been revoked.
+Mechanisms for addressing any disputes that arise over any land transfer or compensation;

 Until such time as the necessary amendments and regulations are in place, it is recommended that all government agencies discontinue further public land allocations to either domestic or foreign investors for agricultural production.
 Regulating the acquisition of private land will be more difficult.
 However, the UIA could selectively approve investments in agricultural processing or outgrower schemes and disallow production investments.
 Another way to regulate land acquisition for agricultural production would be to require interested investors to submit a detailed cost-benefit analysis of their proposal for government review.
 Such an analysis would need to compare existing land uses-including the benefits existing users derive from the land-to the proposed land use.
-Where direct land acquisition-
+Where direct land acquisition-through lease or purchase-can be justified given expected costs to existing land holders, the process needs to be transparent and consistently regulated and monitored.